 In the last two chapters, we’ve learned how to make GUI programs that have graphics and can accept input from the keyboard and mouse.
-We’ve also learned how to draw shapes in different colors on the screen.
+We’ve also learned how to draw different shapes.
 In this chapter, we will learn how to show pictures and images (called sprites) and play sounds and music in our games.

 A sprite is a name for a single two-dimensional image that is used as part of the graphics on the screen.
-Here are some example sprites:
+Figure 19-1 shows some example sprites.

 Figure 19-1: Some examples of sprites.

 Figure 19-2 shows being used in a complete scene.

 Figure 19-2: An example of a complete scene, with sprites drawn on top of a background.

 The sprite images are drawn on top of a background.
 Notice that you can flip the sprite image horizontally so that the sprites are facing the other way.
 You can draw the same sprite image multiple times on the same window.
 You can also resize the sprites to be larger or smaller than the original sprite image.
 The background image can be considered one large sprite.

 The next program will demonstrate how to play sounds and draw sprites using Pygame.

 Sprites are stored in image files on your computer.
 There are several different image formats that Pygame can use.
 You can tell what format an image file uses by looking at the end of the file name (after the last period).
 This is called the file extension.
 For example, the file player.png is in the PNG format.
 The image formats Pygame supports include BMP, PNG, JPG, and GIF.